tomxiong/spell-check-maven-plugin/README.md

 # How to extend the usage
 Because its target to check the UI for specific UI project which using XML and properties to build the message of UI.
 You can fork it and improve it by yourselves.

+# Next plan
+-[ ] Add groovy script support custom logical to find out the text element of XML ui -[ ] Add ML support to build custom dictionary base on the specific domain of projects.